rackerlabs/design-system/_docs/style/text-conventions/voice-and-tone.md

 parent: Text Conventions
 category: Style
 usage: |
-  Use these guidelines to write in-product text that is friendly, helpful, and inspires confidence.
+  Use these guidelines to write user interface text that is friendly, helpful, and inspires confidence.
 resource: false
 status: complete
 last-modified: 2018-06-01